Job Applicant Privacy Notice (GDPR)

 By submitting your personal data, you are agreeing to this transfer, storing or processing.
 Where our third-party suppliers are in the US and any other territories across the world we will ensure that they offer an adequate level of protection, eg by entering into the appropriate data processing agreements and, if necessary, standard contractual clauses for the transfer of data.

 The firm takes the security of your data seriously.
 It has internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the proper performance of their duties.

 For how long does the firm keep data?

-If your application for employment is unsuccessful, the firm will hold your data on file for [6 months] after the end of the relevant recruitment process.
-If you agree to allow the firm to keep your personal data on file, the firm will hold your data on file for a further 12 months for consideration for future employment opportunities.
-At the end of that period [or once you withdraw your consent], your data is deleted or destroyed.
+If your application for employment is unsuccessful, the firm will usually hold your data on file for 6 months after the end of the relevant recruitment process.
+However, the firm would like to keep your personal data on file for a further 12 months for consideration for future employment opportunities.
+At the end of that period (or once you withdraw your consent), your data is deleted or destroyed.